lxsameer/stochastic-socks/readme.md

 # Hacking the transport layer

-You can change `coder.rb`, reimplement encode / decode with your own cipher scheme.
+You can change `coder.rb`, reimplement encode/decode with your own cipher scheme.